-Biodiversity can be defined as the variability among living organisms.
+Biodiversity can be defined as the variety of living animal and plant life from all sources, and includes diversity within and between species and diversity of ecosystems.
 Biodiversity conservation aims to create a balanced existence between humans and the environment.
 Biodiversity can be maintained and enhanced by protecting threatened and endangered species, trees and vegetation, planting vegetation using a variety of indigenous species as well as native species and by retaining, enhancing, and providing new habitat and wildlife corridors.